mendhak/mendhak.github.io/_posts/2020-01-28-securely-wipe-ssd.md

 ## Paranoid mode

-There is no real standardization in secure erase.
+Although there is an [ATA spec proposal for the erase operations](http://web.archive.org/web/20160813235342/http://t13.org/Documents/UploadedDocuments/docs2004/e04147r0-TechProposalFreezeLockSecureErase.pdf), there is no real standardization in secure erase.
 An SSD could report that it has erased the disk but without inspecting the code, there is [no guarantee that it has done so](https://security.stackexchange.com/a/41683).

 The erase should be occurring by [changing the internal encryption key](https://security.stackexchange.com/a/64480) thereby making the data useless; in some cases the disk will perform both the normal erase and the security enhanced erase in the same way.
 But manufacturers are not forthcoming about these kinds of details, so a level of suspicion or paranoia here is not unusual.